<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Similarly, it can still be worth your time to put out a press release.
 They are quick to write up, and while submitting it to a company like Cision can be a bit pricey, it can have far-reaching positive effects for the right event.
 Press releases also help you establish connections with the media, and they provide more credibility to your organization and event.

 Don’t forget to submit your event information to key associations within your industry.
-For instance, a marketing conference would be a relevant thing for an organization like the American Marketing Association (AMA) or the Content Marketing Institute (CMI) to promote to their readers.
-Do not underestimate the value of these associations!
+For instance, a marketing conference would be a relevant event for an organization like the American Marketing Association (AMA) or the Content Marketing Institute (CMI) to promote to their readers.

 New call-to-action